LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Locations/Surmaria/Sunmaek/Arzaen Pyramids.md

-A warlock group once used these pyramids as
+A warlock group once used these pyramids to breed a [[]] with which they aimed to overthrow the neighbouring country Sunmaek